Ravenclawed/hello-witches/README.md

 # hello-witches
-FIrst repo ever by a newbie code-witch
+First repo ever by a newbie code-witch.
+Still got a lot of spells to cast
+Found a trove of them at last